linb960/School_District_Analysis/README.md

 __School Summary with 9th Graders removed__
 <img src="https://github.com/linb960/School_District_Analysis/blob/main/Resources/Per_School_Summary_w_9th_asNaN.png" />

-When Thomas High School scores are calculated on 10th, 11th and 12th graders passing scores only and dividing by 1174 total students which removes 9th graders from the total of 1635 we see that the scores once again go up to close the original output.
+When Thomas High School scores are calculated on 10th, 11th and 12th graders passing scores only and dividing by 1174 total students which removes 9th graders from the total of 1635 we see that the scores once again go up to close the original output.<br>
 __School Summary for 10th, 11th and 12th only__
 <img src="https://github.com/linb960/School_District_Analysis/blob/main/Resources/Per_School_Summary_wo_9th.png" />